kubernetes-sigs/gateway-api/geps/gep-5093/index.md

 ### Well-known values

 * Scopes between `Cluster` and `External` (e.g. VPC-internal, corporate WAN) are left to domain-prefixed values.
 Should the spec recommend a common domain prefix (e.g. `gateway.networking.k8s.io/VPC`, `gateway.networking.k8s.io/Internal`) for widely-used intermediate scopes, so that implementations converge on shared names rather than each inventing their own?
 This would provide a middle ground between the two well-known values and fully vendor-specific prefixes.

+### Traffic distribution across equivalent addresses

+* When a Gateway has multiple addresses in the same equivalence class, should the spec recommend a default distribution strategy (e.g. round-robin) to prevent implementations from funneling all traffic to a single address?
+The equivalence statement establishes that such addresses are interchangeable, but does not currently guide implementations on whether or how to actively balance across them.

 ### Per-address attributes